pranigopu/pranigopu.github.io/docs/quotations.md

 It is not suffering but the pursuit of values that betters you. <br> — PG, The Nature of Life, Value & Morality

+Hypocrisy destroys efficacy. <br> — PG, edited from The Nature of Life, Value & Morality

+To value life, you must value yourself.
+To value yourself, you must practise pride and achieve self-esteem.
+To practise pride and achieve self-esteem, you must know what is virtuous, you must do what is virtuous and you must know that what you do is virtuous indeed.
+A compromise in any part of all this destroys the rest. <br> — PG

 ## On moral perfection
 Moral perfection is not about genuflecting to some deity or to pursue morality as an end in itself.
 It’s not about keeping a good record in some official bookkeeping.
 Being perfectly moral is the only path to your values and your happiness. <br> —Tara Smith